Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Summary and conclusion

 \section{Summary and conclusion}

 The fundamental nature of neutrinos - whether Dirac or Majorana particles - remains one of the most pressing questions in particle physics.
-While many beyond-SM scenarios predict measurable cLFV processes, these are strongly suppressed in the minimal extension of the SM characterized by massive Dirac neutrinos, due to the tiny neutrino masses.
-In this work, we have investigated a radiative seesaw variant where light-neutrino masses are naturally suppressed, requiring quasi-degenerate heavy neutrinos in the TeV range.\\
+While many beyond-SM scenarios predict measurable cLFV processes, these are strongly suppressed in the minimal extension of the SM characterized by massive Dirac neutrinos, due to the tiny neutrino masses. \\

+In this work, we have investigated a radiative seesaw variant where light-neutrino masses are naturally suppressed, requiring quasi-degenerate heavy neutrinos with masses in the TeV range.
+We derived complete loop-level analytical expressions for the radiative decays $\ell_\alpha \to \ell_\beta\gamma$ and performed a detailed phenomenological analysis for different textures of the heavy–light mixing matrix.
+Our results demonstrate that, in this framework, the decay $\mu \to e\gamma$ is the most constraining cLFV channel at present, owing to its stringent experimental bound $\mathrm{BR}(\mu \to e\gamma) \lesssim 1.5 \times10^{-13}$. \\

 We have derived complete loop-level analytical expressions for $\ell_{\alpha} \to \ell_{\beta} \gamma$ decays, finding the characteristic structure: